-The Bistro Garden is an organic culinary garden established in 2001 with the intent to educate Culinary Arts, Culinary Science and Hospitality Management majors on producing, preparing and serving homegrown food.
+The Bistro Garden is an organic culinary garden established in 2001 with the intent to educate Culinary Arts and Science and Hospitality Management majors on producing, preparing and serving homegrown food.
 In recent years, interest in the garden has expanded to include all Drexel students and the community as a whole.

 Our raised beds of deep fertile soil are prepared, planted, maintained, and harvested by Drexel students under the direction of instructors of the popular “The Kitchen Garden” course.
 The produce and herbs from the Bistro Garden are utilized in culinary lab courses, and in student menu creations designed for service to the public in the Academic Bistro, the center's student run restaurant.